TomographicImaging/CIL-User-Showcase/README.md

 When your contributions are ready, open a pull request for the CIL developer team to review!
 When you open the pull request please tick the box saying "Allow edits from maintainers".

 The CIL developer team will then review your contribution and may ask for small changes or push some small changes to your fork.

+If you have any questions or want to find out more then please join the [CIL community on Discord](https://discord.com/invite/9NTWu9MEGq).